 For most medically aware men, their first reaction to dry penis skin is panic.
 Especially considering the plethora of visibly frightening symptoms, like redness, a rash, itching, flaking, or peeling, and fine lines or cracks on the skin that may even bleed.

-However, rest assured that your dry penis skin is most likely not due to genital herpes, genital warts, or an STI.
+However, urologists assure that dry penis skin is most likely not due to genital herpes, genital warts, or an STI.
 Here are some of the causes for dry skin on penis, and their treatments:

 Harsh soaps or cleansers often have a drying effect on the penis.
 This doesn’t mean you should stop washing it entirely, as poor personal hygiene invites numerous serious medical conditions.